 But in most cases, you will want to turn your notebook into something presentable and accessible.
 With Datapane, all it takes is a single line of code.

-By default, notebook-to-app conversion will include all markdown and supported cell output.
-This is the easiest and quickest way to turn your notebook into an app.
+By default, notebook-to-report conversion will include all markdown and supported cell output.
+This is the easiest and quickest way to turn your notebook into an report.